msihly/OneMark-Original-Public/README.md

     * Edit mode - Shrink bookmarks / folders to show margin for group selection.
 Colored border on highlight.
 Drag & drop - onto folder to add; onto breadcrumb / file-explorer menu to remove / move to higher directory

 ## Medium Priority:
-* Page sequencing and navigation (max bookmarks per screen); jump to specific page
-* Sort bookmarks (lexicographic, date created, date modified, manual w/ drag & drop, etc.)
+* Confirm email on register with PHP
+* *'Forgot password?'* option to reset via email
 * Bookmark views (tiles, content, list, etc.)
+* Custom error pages - 403, 404 (open book with pages torn out)
 * Drag-and-drop images onto upload
 * Undo function ~~- transfer bookmark information to `removedBookmarks` array before deleting (will only last until page renavigation); dual-layer array for future group actions~~
     * Record all reversible actions to transient, multi-dimensional `actionHistory` array
 * Add close button to toasts and inline messages
 * Add name column to Token db-table (i.e. Windows 10-PC / Chrome / IP Address) and date created, last accessed, and possibly revoked for authenticating other apps / users
+* Expand `searchBookmarks()` features
+    * Add "-" prefix to exclude term from results
+    * Add "has:" prefix with "image" and "tags" as parameter options
+    * Add "folder:" prefix (dependent on folder implementation)
+    * Add dropdown UI for advanced search as more user-friendly option for prefixes

 ## Low Priority:
-* Modify `insertInlineMessage` to allow for different styles (particularly for form validation response text under the inputs)
-* Custom error pages - 403, 404 (open book with pages torn out)
 * Export/import bookmarks
     * Download images and associate with other bookmark info in JSON
     * Import by batch uploading each bookmark and skipping conflicts and errors (to be remedied manually)
-* Confirm email on register with PHP
-* *'Forgot password?'* option to reset via email
 * Image cleanup script to check database at set intervals for images not associated with any bookmarks
 * Add icon to *'No Bookmarks'* overlay
 * Background image and theme color selection
-* Logo - Book with visible bookmark
 * In-line image cropping
 * Compress large images on upload
 * Create sprite-sheet for small icons
 * Share read-only view of bookmarks via link
 * Include HTMLtoCanvas library for screenshot uploads
+* Modify `insertInlineMessage` to allow for different styles ~~(particularly for form validation response text under the inputs)~~
 * Modify logging function to output more info in JSON format and read via custom reader
     * **Production:** Implement Monolog library and read via third-party log reader